weibah/Hydra-Nukee/README.md

 # Hydra Nuke

-Is a discord nuke-bot tool i made with a friend
+Is a discord bot tool i made

 Requirements: Discord, And Colorama (THIS IS 100% PYTHON BASED)